Te Whānau

 Taranaki Whānui, Te Atiawa

 Paulette Brazzale grew up in the Wairarapa and Manawatu and now calls Tāmaki Makaurau home.
-Paulette worked as a food technologist and manager before becoming an organisational psychologist, currently furthering in interest in employees' experiences of change at work through her PhD research.
-PhD completed in 2022.
+Paulette worked as a food technologist and manager before becoming an organisational psychologist, and further her interest in employees' experiences of change at work through her PhD research, which she completed in 2022.

 Layne Waerea, Lecturer, Law School